isomerpages/nlb-biblioasia/index.md

       title: The Modernist Home of a Pioneer Architect
       subtitle: BiblioAsia Reels
       id: infopic
-      description: "Located at 32 Binjai Park, the family home of the late architect Lee Kip Lin stood the test of time with its simple and yet modern design. "
+      description: The family home of architect Lee Kip Lin has stood the test of time with its simple and yet modern design.
+His wife, Mrs Lee Li-ming, shares her insights.
       button: Watch the Video
       url: https://www.youtube.com/embed/XA1HxdwLJEY
       image: "/images/Videos: BiblioAsia